codefellows-seattle-javascript-401d18/08-vanilla-rest-api/README.md

 #### Feature Tasks
 * documentation:
   * write a paragraph about what your API does
-  * document any resources that helped you complete you assignment
+  * document any resources that helped you complete your assignment
   * define how another dev can 'get started' with your api on their own
   * document each of the available endpoints; including example request/response formats for each
 * create the following directories to organize your code: